TommasoBarberis/Genomic-and-transcriptomic-evolution-of-D.-Suzukii/README.md

 ## Data

 DNA poolseq data from D.suzukii obtained with Illumina sequencing (2*100pb) :
-- One sample for G0
+- One poolseq for G0
-- One sample for each media in G12 (strawberry, cherry and cranberry)
+- One poolseq for each media in G12 (strawberry, cherry and cranberry)

 Reference genome of D. suzukii

-## SNP calling
+## Polymoprhism Analysis

 - Fastqc on all the files
 - Index building with hisat2 :